Single pair of Weyl nodes in the spin-canted structure of EuCd$_2$As$_2$: Introduction

 Single crystals of \ECA\ were grown following the procedure reported in Ref.~\onlinecite{Sanjeewa2020}.
-To mitigate the neutron absorption of naturally occurring Eu and Cd (absorption cross-sections of 2520 b and 4530 b respectively,) isotopic $^{116}$Cd and $^{153}$Eu (of purity $\sim$99\% ) were used in the reactions (with neutron absorption cross-sections of 0.075 b and 312 b respectively) \cite{Borner2003}.
-Doing so improves the transmitted signal for a 2 mm diameter crystal, and 1.48 \AA\ neutrons from 0.0003\%\ to 66\% .
-To further mitigate neutron absorption (and the need for the associated corrections) a nominally isotropically shaped crystal of mass $<$ 1 mg, with a diameter of $\sim$ 1 mm and thickness of $< 0.1$ mm was used.
+To mitigate the neutron absorption of naturally occurring Eu and Cd, isotopic $^{116}$Cd and $^{153}$Eu (of purity $\sim$99\% ) were used in the reactions and a hexagonally shaped crystal of mass $<$ 1 mg, with a diameter of $\sim$ 1 mm and thickness of $< 0.1$ mm was used for measurements.
 Neutron diffraction experiments were carried out on the WAND$^2$ diffractometer of Oak Ridge National Laboratory's High Flux Isotope reactor with incident wavelength 1.48 \AA\ \cite{Calder2018,Frontzek2018}.
-Data were collected by rotating the sample in the crystallographic \textit{ab} plane allowing for peaks in the (HK0) plane to be observed.
-Temperature and field dependent data sets were collected using a cryomagnet.
-To monitor for absorption artifacts, each data set was collected over $>180$\degrees\ of rotation.
 Symmetry analysis was carried out using the Bilbao Crystallographic Server, SARAh and ISODISTORT \cite{Aroyo2006a,Aroyo2006b,Aroyo2011,Wills2000,Stokes2019,Campbell2006}.
-Simulated diffraction intensities were calculated using the FullProf software suite and crystal structure visualization was performed using VESTA \cite{Rodriguez-Carvajal1993,Momma2011}.
-First-principles calculations were performed using density functional theory (DFT) with spin-orbit coupling as implemented in the Vienna Ab initio Simulation Package (VASP) \cite{Kresse1996,Kresse1996b}.
+Quantitative analyses of the diffraction data were performed using the FullProf software suite \cite{Rodriguez-Carvajal1993}.
+Crystal structure visualization was performed using VESTA \cite{Momma2011}.
+First-principles calculations were performed using DFT with spin-orbit coupling as implemented in the Vienna Ab initio Simulation Package (VASP) \cite{Kresse1996,Kresse1996b}.
 Projector augmented wave pseudo-potentials were applied with the Perdew-Burke-Ernzerhof exchange correlation functional and an energy cutoff of 318 eV \cite{Blochl1994,Kresse1999,Wang2019,Jo2020}.
-The Brillouin zone was sampled with a $\Gamma$-centered $11\times 11\times 7$ \textit{k} point mesh.
-To account for the strong localization of the Eu 4\textit{f} orbitals, a Hubbard U of 5.0 eV was applied \cite{Wang2019,Soh2019}.
-In all calculations, convergence criteria $10^{-6}$ eV and 0.001 eV/\AA\ were used for the energy and atomic forces, respectively.
+The magnetoresistance and Hall measurements were carried out in a Quantum Design (QD) Physical Properties Measurment System Dynacool with a Horizontal Rotator option using the standard four-terminal technique.
+The exact size of the crystal was not measured and so the resistivities are reported in arbitrary units.
+For more details on the methods see the supplemental materials (SM) \cite{SM}.